shubham-naithani/devbhoomi-opticals-be/docs/TECHNICAL_SETUP.md

 - Database: MongoDB Atlas — confirm automated backups are enabled on your plan tier.
 - CORS: `CLIENT_ORIGIN` must exactly match the deployed frontend URL, not localhost, once live.
 - **Network note:** if WhatsApp API calls fail with a generic `"fetch failed"` (not a structured JSON error from Meta) while testing locally, this can be an ISP-level block on `graph.facebook.com` rather than a code/config issue — some Indian ISPs have been observed resetting connections to this specific domain while leaving normal Facebook/WhatsApp browsing traffic unaffected.
 Test with `curl -i https://graph.facebook.com/v20.0/` — a real (even error) JSON response means connectivity is fine; a connection reset means it's network-level.
 This has not been observed as an issue on Azure's own outbound network, only certain home ISPs during local development.
+- **Label printing is entirely local to the printing computer** (QZ Tray + the DP27 driver) — it isn't affected by Azure deployment at all, and doesn't need any env var.
+It only matters at the physical store, on whichever computer is connected to the printer.